riboseinc/jekyll-theme-open-project/README.md

 An open project serves as an umbrella for related software products and/or specifications.

-Each product or spec is described by its own <name>.md file with frontmatter, placed under _software/ or _specs/ subdirectory (respectively) of your open project’s Jekyll site.
+Each product or spec is described by its own <name>.adoc file with frontmatter, placed under _software/ or _specs/ subdirectory (respectively) of your open project’s Jekyll site.